Value System of God & Theology Q&A

 Jesus loved us because of his value system of sacrificial love for the benefit of others, and because He loved God first.
 He lived his value system.
 He also brought the good news of the Kingdom of God.
 To be in the Kingdom, your part was to believe in Jesus as your King, and adopt his value system.
 It is not possible to be in His Kingdom without a change of values.
 And new values will bring a change in actions.
 As citizens of Jesus' Kingdom, we live his value system toward others because we love Jesus.
 That is the obedience that he asks of us.

-No. Ephesians 2:8-10 says: "For it is by grace you have been saved, through faith-- and this not from yourselves, it is the gift of God-- not by works, so that no one can boast.
+No!
+Ephesians 2:8-10 says: "For it is by grace you have been saved, through faith -- and this not from yourselves, it is the gift of God -- not by works, so that no one can boast.
 For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do."

+Again, doing good works this way is God's expectation of us, and it is what God prepared us to do.
 On the converse, if we don't do good works as a result of our salvation, that is evidence that we are not God's workmanship and that we are not saved.

 What about other beliefs in Christianity?